wp-plugins/dpabadbotwp/readme.txt

 Added a better description of products offered by Software Propulsion with links to respective websites == 1.03 ==
 Changed all file names to lower case so that they will be compatible with all servers.
 If you are upgrading and the plugin has problems accessing files, DELETE this plugin and reinstall the plugin.
+== 1.04 ==
+dpaBadBot PHP program was upgraded to allow you to preview your edited posts.
+So this plugin had extra security feature added to work with these dpaBadBot upgrades